 Passover was on the fourteenth day of the first month of the Jewish calendar.
 Jews offered a sacrifice of firstfruits the Sunday after the Sabbath (Saturday) following Passover, the Feast of Unleavened Bread (Le 23:10-11).
 The priest would bring a sheaf of grain and wave it before the Lord.
 These “firstfruits” represent the harvest to follow and the first installment of the harvest to come.
 It was like a guarantee or first payment on what was to come.
 This day Jesus arose.
 Jesus was the “firstfruits” at the time of His resurrection.
 The full harvest of the corps of believers was to follow.

 The Jews presented a grain offering to God on Pentecost 50 days later; this was also called “firstfruits” (Le 23:15-17).
-Thus, the first firstfruits of the Passover was the first of the crops offered later.
+Thus, the first firstfruits of the Passover was the first of the corps offered later.
 Jesus is the “firstfruits,” and the harvest is yet to come.
 Paul compared these two firstfruits to Jesus’ resurrection and the resurrection of believers.
 If God raised Jesus, He will also raise the saints after Him.

 “Those who have fallen asleep” are believers who had died at some point in the past.
 Christ’s resurrection became the firstfruits to rise from the dead of those who had already died from the Corinthian point of view.
 Jesus was the first human being resurrected.
 Jesus resuscitated Lazarus from the dead, but Jesus did not raise him into a resurrection body.
 Lazarus returned from the dead to the same life, only to die again.
 Jesus rose never to die again.